jed204/vista-client-api-java/README.md

   VistaAPI.setupAPI("API_URL", "YOUR_CLIENT_ID", "YOUR_API_KEY", "YOUR_APP_NAME", "YOUR_APP_VERSION");
 ```

-Note: Please contact your Intelemage Project Manager for the proper settings above
+<i>Note: Please contact your Intelemage Project Manager for the proper settings above</i>

 Here's how you can get a list of trials your API client has access to:
 ```java